Raspberry Canes

 Raspberry Varieties

-This mid-season variety is medium to tall in height.
-Canes are productive and very winter hardy.
-Berries are medium in size with good flavor.
+Boyne is an early mid-season variety with medium to tall canes that are productive and very winter hardy, producing medium-sized firm berries with good flavor.

-Mid-late variety is medium to tall with a few spines near the base.
-Medium red fruit of medium firmness is very large.
-Good hardiness.
+K81-6 is a mid-late season variety with medium to tall canes that have a few spines near the base; it produces very large, medium-red fruit of medium firmness and shows good hardiness.

 Encore

-Mid late season winter hardy, large berries with good flavor.
+is a late season, winter-hardy variety that produces large berries with good flavor.

-This late variety has a large, vigorous cane and produces medium firm, large berries.
-The sweet fruit can be picked either red or purple.
-Royalty is less tart than other varieties.
+Royalty is a late variety with large, vigorous canes that produce medium-firm, large berries; the sweet fruit can be harvested either red or purple and is less tart than other varieties.

-This variety fruits mid-summer and then again in September or October.
-This variety is winter hardy and upright.
-Heritage produces medium, firm, flavorful red berries.
+Heritage is an everbearing variety that produces fruit in mid-summer and again in September or October; the plants are winter hardy and upright, and they produce medium, firm, flavorful red berries.

 Planting & Growing Guide